Preventing Sewer Backups

 • Grease and solids accumulate and block the flow of wastewater.

-• Wastewater backs up in manholes, sewer cleanouts, and even home plumbing.
+• Wastewater backs up in maintenance holes, sewer cleanouts, and even home plumbing.

 • Sanitary sewer overflows occur and expose untreated wastewater to humans, animals, and the environment.